Create a Yates account today!

 Floribunda roses produce an abundance of small blooms in a wide variety of colours.
 Borne in clusters or trusses, the flowers are less suitable for picking than those of the hybrid teas, but they provide a more lavish display in the garden, over a longer period.
 A lot of floribundas have no scent, but highly fragrant varieties are available.

 Usually grafted onto rootstock, they are generally hardier than hybrid teas and only reach about 90cm in height.
-They bear flowers on one year old stems, so new growth is only very lightly pruned and old woody growth is pruned hard.

 A cross between hybrid tea roses and floribundas that combines the most attractive qualities of both.
 The flowers look like slightly smaller hybrid tea blooms on tall stems, but the abundant clusters of flowers and continuous blooming are just like a floribunda.
 They grow quite tall (up to 1.8m) so they make a striking backdrop.
 Usually not very fragrant, but the gorgeous floral display more than makes up for it.
 You'll mostly see this type mentioned in websites or books from the USA, as European growers traditionally consider these intermediate roses to be either hybrid teas or floribundas.